Just diagnosed with Hepatitis C?

 To know the extent of virus activity, the test entails a vial count, which is done using different methods in different countries.
 The count is usually in millions.
 (0.1 million to over four million.)
 There are tests to do Genotypes.

-Liver enzyme study has to be done to know the extent of liver damage.
+A liver enzyme study has to be done to know the extent of liver damage.
 This requires to be repeated every one year or earlier, as per your doctor's advice.

 For other investigations, please click this link.